The choices we make

 I’m blessed, really.
 An embarrassment of riches.

-When my son was about one and a half, I took him to meet my dad.
+When my son was about six months old, I took him to meet my dad.
 We had a conversation in which he told me he didn’t believe me when I was young but that he did now.
 It felt as though he thought he was offering me a gift, or doing me a favor.
 Perhaps he wanted a relationship with his grandson, and he thought saying that was the cost of doing business.
 I don’t know.

 I thought and thought about it that night, about what that should have meant to me.
 About what it would have meant to me, if it were true.
 I lay awake with my baby son in my arms, and my abuser smiling at me from a framed photograph opposite the bed where we lay.

 You see, by then I was a parent.
 And so I looked at things through THAT lens.
 I looked down at my beautiful boy, sleeping peacefully, and thought about how there was nothing he could ever do to make me turn my back on him.
 There were no lengths to which I would not go, in order to keep him safe.
 If he were to be harmed, there is nothing I would stop at to help him heal.
 It is the contract you enter into, when you bring a child into the world.

 There is no universe in which, if someone violated my child that way, I would have a photo of them in my house, much less in the room where my daughter was staying.
 Where she was expected to sleep.

 I remember seeing the movie Awakenings starring Robin Williams and Robert DeNiro, and being struck how once Robin Williams grew that beard he looked exactly like my dad.
 There’s a scene in the movie where his character is wearing a short sleeved button down plaid shirt- the resemblance was uncanny.

 From that time on I felt such a connection to Robin.
 It was one of his great gifts as an actor, that as a big a star as he was, you sort of felt as though you knew him.
 He became a bit of a father figure to me, in some ways.
 When he died I was heartbroken.